apify/actor-scraper/puppeteer-scraper/README.md

 Optionally, each pseudo-URL can be associated with user data that can be referenced from your **[Page function](#page-function)** using `context.request.userData` to determine which kind of page is currently loaded in the browser.

-Note that you don't need to use the **Pseudo-URLs** setting at all, because you can completely control which pages the scraper will access by calling `context.enqueuePage()` from the **[Page function](#page-function)**.
+Note that you don't need to use the **Pseudo-URLs** setting at all, because you can completely control which pages the scraper will access by calling `await context.enqueueRequest()` from the **[Page function](#page-function)**.

 ### Clickable elements selector

-For pages where the links you want to add to the crawler's request queye aren't included in elements with `href` attributes, you can pass a CSS Selector to the **Clickable elements selector**.
+For pages where the links you want to add to the crawler's request queue aren't included in elements with `href` attributes, you can pass a CSS Selector to the **Clickable elements selector**.
 This CSS selector should match elements that lead to the URL you want to queue up.

 The scraper will mouse click the specified CSS selector after the page function finishes.
 Any triggered requests, navigations, or open tabs will be intercepted, and the target URLs will be filtered using Pseudo URLs.
 Finally, these filtered URLs will be added to the request queue.
 Leave this field empty empty to prevent the scraper from clicking in the page.